TheIconfactory/Tapestry/Documentation/API.md

   * needs\_verification: `Boolean` with true if verification is needed (by calling `verify()`)
   * verify\_variables: 'Boolean' with true if variable changes cause verification.
 Use this option if changing a variable will affect  loading content (because its a part of a URL, for example).
-  * provides\_attachments: `Boolean` with true if connector generates attachments directly, otherwise post-processing of HTML content will be used to capture images & video.
+  * provides\_attachments: `Boolean` with true if connector generates attachments directly, otherwise post-processing of HTML content will be used to capture images, videos, and link previews.
   * authorization\_header: `String` with a template for the authorization header.
 If no value is specified, "Bearer \_\_ACCESS\_TOKEN\_\_" will be used.
 See below for options.
   * check\_interval: `Number` with number of seconds between load requests (currently unimplemented).